How Much Does a Paver Patio Cost?

 Functional outdoor living space is a coveted feature for prospective home buyers.
-The better your backyard, the better value your home has.
-A well-maintained property is always a wise choice that automatically keeps your curb appeal high.
-And don’t limit a paver patio to the backyard!
-Updating a front porch with some trendy bricks to add a splash of character could be just what your house needs.
+The better the backyard, the better value a home has.
+A well-maintained property is always a wise choice that automatically keeps curb appeal high.
+In addition to sprucing up a backyard, updating a front porch with some trendy bricks to add a splash of character could be just what a house needs.

 Return on Investment

 Paver patio costs are higher than the cost of laying a concrete pad.
 It’s important for a homeowner to make sure the paver patio will provide a good return on investment, and the good news is, homeowners can expect an 80 percent return on investment.
 A unique and attractive paver patio can be a selling point for potential home buyers who don’t want a backyard that looks just like their neighbor’s.

 Paving stones are known for their ability to last—up to 25 years is not an unreasonable expectation, depending on stone choice.
 That’s longer than concrete, which tends to break down, settle, or crack much sooner.
 Paver patios do not need to be sanded and stained every year like a deck does—homeowners just spray them with water when they get dirty.

 The possibilities are indeed almost endless when it comes to designing a paver patio.
 Herringbone, circular, concentric, modern, and jigsaw puzzle are just a few of the pattern options for homeowners to choose from for a patio floor layout.
 They can design an oval, rectangular, square, or multishaped patio with walls, benches, or columns made of the same material.

 Paver Patio Installation: DIY vs. Hiring a Professional